Wise vs TorFX: Which one is cheaper in the US?

 It’s an online money transfer service that makes sending money across borders a breeze, plus it may be cheaper than using a bank.

 At Wise, we never hide extra fees and charges in the exchange rate.
-We just use the exchange rate – independently provided by Reuters.
+We just use the mid-market exchange rate.
 That means fair, cheap money transfers, every time.

 A quick example.